m2lawrence/Microsoft-C-Mobile-Website/README.md

 DB Context class to get a list from the EF6 Microsoft SQL Database.
 Model is where I hold my data: int string get set.
-Controller to controlle the data from the Model to the View.
+Controller to control the data from the Model to the View.
 View to display my razor website page.
 Entity Framework 6 to connect to the backend Microsoft SQL database.
 Microsoft SQL Server MS 2019 backend database to store my data.